Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-google-maps/README.md

 # API-Builder Google-Maps Connector

 Integrate Google-Maps services into your [API-Builder flow][1] using this connector.
+Google-Maps Services are a number of APIs provided by Google and this connector helps you to integrate with them easily.

 ## Configuration